yumyo/Figma-plugin-Deep-Get-Variables/README.md

     ```
 5. Load the `manifest.json` file in Figma to use the plugin.

+## New Feature Requests

+If you have ideas for new features or improvements, we would love to hear from you!
+Please submit your feature requests by creating a new issue on our GitHub repository.
+Provide as much detail as possible, including the problem the feature will solve, potential use cases, and any specific requirements or examples.

+Also pull requests are more than welcome!
+With your contributions help make this project better for everyone, and we appreciate your feedback and suggestions.

 ## Credits

 Network by Anwar Hossain from <a href="https://thenounproject.com/browse/icons/term/network/" target="_blank" title="Network Icons">Noun Project</a> (CC BY 3.0)